Photo by Drew Hays on Unsplash

 Most of our adult waking hours are spent at work.
 Nothing is more miserable than feeling trapped, under-appreciated, and alienated in jobs and companies that we don't like.

-In my previous companies, I have read hundreds of resumes and interviewed close to a hundred applicants.
+In my previous companies, I have read thousands of resumes and interviewed close to a hundred applicants.

-Here are some perspectives you might find helpful.
+Here are some perspectives and tips you might find helpful.

 1 - CV / Resume